pabloinsente/nn-mod-cog/notebooks/roadmap-nn-mod-cog.md

 The Multilayer Perceptron impact was so profound that started a whole new wave of research of neural networks that would lead to even more impressive advances in later years.

-## Convolutional Neural Network: convolutions, pooling, and images
+## The Convolutional Neural Network: convolutions, pooling, and images

 Vision is among those human capacities that "feel" easy and automatic, but that has proved to be incredible challenging to tackle from a computational modeling perspective.
 In principle, Multilayer Perceptrons can be used for vision tasks, yet (as will see later) their architecture does not take advantage of the locality of the spacial information encoded in grid-like structure like images.
 One of the first complex architectures to introduce a series of innovation facilitating learning in vision tasks was the so-called Neocognitron, introduced by Kunihiko Fukushima (1980) in the early '80s.
 The key innovations where the ideas of simple and complex cells, also known as convolution and pooling respectively.
 These two operations where inspired in the findings of Hubel and Wisel (1962) about the mammalian visual cortex.
 Its combination does allow to exploit the locality of information in grid-like structure, and to reduce the computational requirements to compute hierarchical representations of visual features.
 Later, Yann Lecun (1989) would expand on Fukushima's work introducing the **LeNet**,  which on top of the convolution and polling operations, utilized the backpropagation algorithm for training, which wasn't a widely known training technique when Fukushima worked on the Neocognitron.
 Since then Convolutional neural networks have been very successful addressing a wide variety of task on vision-related problems.

-## Recurrent neural networks: recurrences and sequence-modeling
+## The Recurrent neural network: recurrences and sequence-modeling

 Multilayer Perceptron proved to be able to tackle a wide variety of problem.
 Yet, in most cases the sequential nature of the data was ignored or avoided.
 This means that no reference to past states in the network was added to the architectures, even when past states are critical in many problems like language production, planning, and decision-making.
 In short, they **lacked memory**.
 Jeffrey Elman (1990) introduced the idea of adding recurrences in neural network models of language in 1990, this is, "loops" that effectively granted **memory** to networks.
 This wasn't entirely an original idea since John Hopfield (1982) and Michael I. Jordan (1986) implemented the idea of recurrences before than Elman did.
 Still, Elman works had a great impact as it showed how a self-referencing neural network could learn a series of time-dependent properties in language (1990).
 As the community experimented with Recurrent Networks, they realized that training such networks was hard, in particular, learning long-term dependencies (Bengio et al, 1994).
 Thus, the next big step came when Hochreiter & Schmidhuber (1997) introduced an architecture capable to address long-term dependencies, the so-called Long Short-Term Memory Unit (LSTM).
 Since LSTM, recurrent nets have been used to tackle a wide variety of problems in machine learning and cognitive science.

 ## References